 Several factors affect the level of patriotism in a country.
-The first of these is the like-mindedness of the people in the principles that shape their lives and way of thinking.
+The first of these is the like-mindedness of the people with regard to the principles that shape their lives.
+People who agree with the prevailing public sentiment and the way the government is performing are more likely to feel patriotic.
 Security is another factor, as people take pride in their nation’s ability to protect them from harm.
 A third factor is wealth, as nations are popular with their citizens if they can provide for and allow the enjoyment of wealth.
 When security and wealth are inadequate or non-existent, we often see refugees seeking better conditions in other countries.
 Some believe that multi-cultural areas are a threat to patriotism, including colleges and universities.

 Patriotism can be a difficult thing to measure and quantify, but social scientists and other interested parties continue to create statistical models and surveys with the goal of determining the world's most patriotic country.
 YouGov conducted an international survey on globalization, surveying groups of people from 19 countries around the world.
 Respondents were asked whether they believe they live “in the best country in the world,” and their answer determined which were the most patriotic.
 Based on the YouGov survey, the United States is the most patriotic country, with 41% of its respondents answering “yes” to “My country is the best country in the world,” and 32% believe that the US is “better than most countries.”

 Percentage of respondents who believed their country was the best in the world.

 % of People Thinking Their Country is the Best 🔽

 Another study, this time conducted by WIN/Gallup International, asked respondents in 64 countries if they would be willing to fight and possibly die for their country—arguably the ultimate test of one's patriotism.
 The results for this survey gave notably different results.
 Interestingly, in every country survey by both polls, the percentage of respondents who thought their country was the best in the world was lower than the percentage of people willing to fight for that same country.